Back

 This is a box that displays five blue circles on the left and eight blue circles on the right.
 Above those circles, five plus eight is listed.

-We can think of the 8 in this problem as five ones and three ones.
+You can think of the 8 in this problem as five ones and three ones.

 This is a box that displays five pink circles on the left.
 On the right there are eight circles, but five out of these eight circles on the right are also pink.
 The expression five plus eight is written above these circles.